angelomilan/ethereum-guides/GPU-cloud_mining.md

 ###Step 4 - Launch

 You will now be prompted to create your access key aka “Key pair”.
 To use a virtual machine we first need an access key (keep it private!).
-Amazon AWS access keys consist of a pubic key and a private key.
+Amazon AWS access keys consist of a public key and a private key.

 * Click on “Create new key pair”:
 * Type a name for the access key